🔍 공개 퀴즈 검색

 What makes a claim arguable?

-2. It's something reasonable people could disagree about ✓
+1. It's something reasonable people could disagree about ✓

 3. Everyone always agrees with it

-4. It's a proven fact or truth
+4. It's a proven scientific fact

 Which is an example of an arguable claim?

-1. I like pizza
+1. I like pizza more than pasta

 3. Water freezes at 0 degrees Celsius